 Mobility and Engagement Index

-The Dallas Fed Mobility and Engagement Index (MEI) summarizes the information in seven different variables based on geolocation data collected from a large sample of mobile devices to gain insight into the economic impact of the pandemic.
-The MEI measures the deviation from normal mobility behaviors induced by COVID-19.
-MEI data is updated every Wednesday by noon CT.
+The Dallas Fed Mobility and Engagement Index (MEI) summarized the information in seven different variables based on geolocation data collected from a large sample of mobile devices to gain insight into the economic impact of the pandemic.
+The MEI measured the deviation from normal mobility behaviors induced by COVID-19.

 NOTE: On Dec.
 23, 2020, the MEI methodology was revised, altering the national, region, state and MSA data.
 Under the previous methodology, the county-level MEI series were aggregated with weights based on the number of observed cell devices in that county.
 Under the new methodology, the aggregation weights are based on the 2019 county population.
 This had a negligible effect over January through April.
 Over May through November, the national MEI was revised down by an average of 1.4.
 The week ended Dec.
 12, the national MEI was revised down 3 points to -42.5.